turnerbenjamin/pl-400-revision-notes/4_build_power_platform_solutions_10-15/2_implement_application_lifecycle_management.md

 There are two paths that may be taken:

 First, the unmanaged solution can be exported and included, unpacked, in the source control system.
-Te build process will then import that packed solution as unmanaged into a temporary build environment (sandbox).
+The build process will then import that packed solution as unmanaged into a temporary build environment (sandbox).
 Finally, the solution will be exported as managed and stored as a build artifact in the source control system.